 From 25 November to 10 December, Newcastle Mothers’ Union will present their annual display in the Eastern Chapels, supporting the international ‘16 Days of Activism Against Gender Based Violence’.

 Founded in 1876, Mothers’ Union supports families and gives a voice to disadvantaged women.
-Newcastle’s branch, established in 1882, has been part of this mission for nearly 150 years, campaigning all year round for causes such as those against domestic abuse
+Newcastle’s branch, established in 1882, has been part of this mission for nearly 150 years, campaigning all year round for causes such as those against domestic abuse.

 This year, the display will focus on the theme of ‘Brokenness’ – reflecting the experiences of those affected by gender-based violence: broken hearts, broken spirits, and broken families.